OpaqueGlass/progressBarT-sywidget/README_en_US.md

 By default (when the task list block id is empty), the widget will automatically get the **task list block immediately below and calculate its progress.
 (If there is no task list block below, get the task list block immediately above the widget)

+> (Optional, only necessary in the case of pop-up windows, etc.) Using the padding icon on the left, you can quickly fill in the adjacent task list block IDs.

 You can also copy an existing task list block id (<u>not a list item block</u>) to Settings->Task List block id, click the "Save Settings" button to apply the changes in the widget.

 ![Copy task list container block id](README.assets/taskListId.png)